 India has proved a huge hit both on the small and wide screen lately.
-First came the Best Exotic Marigold Hotel films, and most recently The Real Marigold Hotel, the surprise TV hit of last year, which is about to start a second series on BBC1.
+First came the Best Exotic Marigold Hotel films, and most recently The Real Marigold Hotel, the surprise TV hit series on BBC One.

 Such has been the appeal that India is enjoying an upsurge in bookings by travellers looking for an exotic, colourful and enchanting destination for a trip of a lifetime.